idrisawad/GPT-3-1.3/README.md

 ### 1. Overview ###

 The Deep Learning Chatbot is an AI-powered chatbot that uses GPT-3 to generate responses to user inputs.
 The chatbot can be fine-tuned using a dataset of text inputs and corresponding outputs.
 The chatbot can also learn from the internet and remember every sentence ever talked.
-With the above-mentioned instructions, you should be able to use the chatbot effectively.

 ### 2. Installation ###